Polyethylene glycol 3350/electrolytes (By mouth)

 Polyethylene Glycol (pol-ee-ETH-i-leen GLYE-kol), Potassium Chloride (poe-TAS-ee-um KLOR-ide), Sodium Bicarbonate (SOE-dee-um bye-KAR-bo-nate), Sodium Chloride (SOE-dee-um KLOR-ide), Sodium Sulfate (SOE-dee-um SUL-fate)

 Helps empty your bowels before a medical test.
 Also called PEG.

 Colyte with Flavor Packs, GaviLyte-C with Flavor Pack, GaviLyte-G with Flavor Pack, GolytelyThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, or sodium sulfate.
-Do not use if you have stomach or bowel problems (including bowel perforation, toxic megacolon, ileus, or problems with stomach emptying).
+Do not use it if you had an allergic reaction to polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, or sodium sulfate, or if you have stomach or bowel problems (including bowel perforation, toxic megacolon, ileus, or problems with stomach emptying).

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - It is best that you do not eat any solid food for 3 to 4 hours before you start using this medicine.
 You must not eat anything within 2 hours before starting.
 After you drink your first dose, do not eat anything until after you are finished with your test.